Misosooup/nfs-getattr-caching/readme.md

 ![Cache Results](results.png)

 The graph shows the reduction in metadata requests after implementing the cache.
-The blue line represents metadata throughput.
+The blue line represents metadata throughput (sum of IO bytes per 15 minutes).
 We achieved a 99.73% reduction in metadata requests by caching getattr calls for 1 second.

 ## Prerequisites